Family Locket Genealogists – RootsTech 2022

 Genetic Genealogy is a rapidly developing and constantly evolving field.
 DNA match lists are constantly changing as are the tools and methodologies for interpreting DNA evidence.
 For this reason, many other books on genetic genealogy have been obsolete almost immediately off the press.
 Research Like a Pro with DNA is different in that its overall strategies and processes for evidence analysis are evergreen.
 Meanwhile, its discussions of tools, methodologies and strategies may be subject to change as the field evolves; however, for these elements the research Like a Pro podcast series and blog provide a fantastic supplement for continued growth and for staying on top of new developments.

-Our brand new Research Like a Pro with DNA online course is available for just $189 until 3/21/2021 using coupon code DNARoots2021.
+Our Research Like a Pro with DNA online course is available for just $189 (regularly $225) until 3/20/2022 using coupon code DNARoots2022.
 Click below to register or learn more.

 Would you like to learn how to use DNA in your genealogical research?
 Do you need a step-by-step process to guide you?
 The Research Like a Pro with DNA e-Course will help you make progress on your goals, whether to confirm a relationship proven through documentary research, test an hypothesized ancestral relationship, or discover unknown parents of an ancestor.

 Learn how to assess and organize your DNA matches, create a research objective, make a research plan, keep a research log, and write a report.
 Watch eleven lectures recorded by Nicole Dyer, Diana Elder, and Robin Wirthlin.
 Take quizzes and join our private Facebook community to share your assignments and receive feedback.
 Check in during our live monthly office hours session to get help in a group setting.
 The e-Course will give you the extra boost you need in your research efforts.
 You’ll be able to work at your own pace and still receive valuable assistance along the way.
 Learn more or register here.